 - Annual learning budget for conferences, courses, online training, books, etc.

 - Eligibility to enroll in the Tandem retirement plan with 3% employer matching after 6 months of employment

 For a full list of all benefits and employment policies, please check out our Company Handbook.

-How do we know when you are ready to graduate?
-How do you know when you are ready to graduate?
+How do we know when you are ready to be promoted?
+How do you know when you are ready to be promoted?
 The apprenticeship journey is never a straight line, but we feel confident that our program will prepare you for what comes next.
 At our company, the next step is to become a Level 1 Engineer, get a great raise, have more responsibility, keep learning and keep doing great because you must have done great to get here.
-As mentioned above, the expectations of our Level 1 Engineer are thoroughly documented in our career path, which provides a clear sense of when it’s time to graduate.
+As mentioned above, the expectations of our Level 1 Engineer are thoroughly documented in our career path.

 Congratulations on making it this far (in this document or in the apprenticeship)!
 Let’s go get tacos to celebrate.